-In 2017, 44% of A Level grades were at A*-A and 73% at A*-B. More tellingly,70% of those applying to university gained a place on their first choice course, with a further 13% securing their insurance offer.
+In 2019, 64% of A Level grades were at A*-B. More tellingly, 82% of those applying to university gained a place at one of their two chosen universities, 90% of those at their first choice course.
 These included a wide range of courses and venues including Cambridge, LSE, Central St Martin’s, Imperial,Durham, Bath, Royal Vet College, Bristol, Warwick, Queen’s Belfast, Leeds College of Art, Royal Academy of Music, UCL, Nottingham, Newcastle,Manchester and Hong Kong.

 Retention into College is strong and a good number of students join the school at that stage, meaning that College year groups are often bigger than they were the previous year.